What Are Alkyl Halides?

-Reaction With Metals
+Reaction with Metals

 Most organic chlorides, bromides and iodides react with certain metals to give compounds containing carbon-metal bonds.
 Such compounds are known as organometallic compounds.
-The product formed by the reaction of haloalkanes with magnesium metal in dry ether.
+The product is formed by the reaction of haloalkanes with magnesium metal in dry ether.

 Synthesis of Alkyl Halides